 This post outlines all of our favorite things to see and do in this part of the island, with all the details mapped out for you — so you can take this blog post and use it as a guide for your own visit here.
 Plan on a full day of favorite activities like beach hopping, cacao tours, and the beautifully blue Dudu lagoon.

 Transportation + Logistics

-The other thing to consider for a destination that's as far as this one?
-Gua-guas make the trip much longer (because of the multiple stops).
-When I'm referencing how long it takes to get to places below, know that I'm referencing times with a private driver.
-If you're taking a gua-gua you'll need to allow for much more time for the route, often doubled (or more).
+One more thing to consider for a destination that's as far as this one: Gua-guas make the trip much longer (because of the multiple stops).
+The transportation times below are for a private driver.
+If you're taking a gua-gua, you'll need to allow much more time for the route, often doubled (or more).

-Wondering about getting around the Dominican Republic in general? (ie: what in the world is a gua-gua?)
-That blog post will help you out!
+Wondering about getting around the Dominican Republic in general or what in the world is a gua-gua?
+This blog post will help you out!

-Although it's a more expensive, hiring a driver for the day for this trip will be much more convenient.
-I'm suggesting multiple stops on this trip, so I really like the ease of having a driver take you right there instead of trying to figure out where and how to get your next ride each time on public transport.
+Although it's more expensive, hiring a driver for the day during this trip will be much more convenient.
+I'm suggesting multiple stops, so I really like the ease of having a driver take you right there instead of trying to figure out where and how to get your next ride each time on public transport.